-In 1964 CVC was established with the aim of addressing corrupt practices within the government.
+In 1964 the Central Vigilance Commission was established with the aim of addressing corrupt practices within the government.

-The Central Vigilance Commission (CVC) works in coordination with the government authorities for the betterment of the system.
+The CVC works in coordination with the government authorities for the betterment of the system.

-It must be noted that Central Vigilance Commission is not an investigating agency.
+It must be noted that the Commission is not an investigating agency.
 It operates in coalition with the Departmental Chief Vigilance Officers or CBI.
-Investigating Civil Works of the government through the Chief Technical Officer is the only search that Central Vigilance Commission conducts.
+Investigating Civil Works of the government through the Chief Technical Officer is the only search that the Central Vigilance Commission conducts.